IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 1. Sender and receiver: Approve sharing permissions in the UID2 Portal:

    1. Sender: Define which sharing participants are allowed to decrypt the sender's UID2 token.
-   1. Sender and receiver: Create a UID2 Portal account.
+   1. Sender and receiver: Request a UID2 Portal account: see [Request an Account](../portal/participant-info.md#request-an-account).
-   1. Sender: Log in to the UID2 Portal and navigate to the sharing permissions page.
+   1. Sender: Log in to the UID2 Portal and navigate to the sharing permissions page: see [Sharing Permissions](../portal/sharing-permissions.md).
    1. Sender: Select the participants that you want to share with.
 If needed, use the search feature to find specific sharing participants.
    1. Sender: Save the sharing selection.

-1. The sender completes the following steps to encrypt and send the UIDs:
+1. Sender: Complete the following steps to encrypt and send the UIDs:

-   1. Encrypt raw UID2s to convert them into UID2 tokens, using a UID2 SDK or Snowflake.
+   1. Encrypt raw UID2s to convert them into UID2 tokens, using a UID2 SDK or Snowflake: see [Sharing Steps: Summary](sharing-implementing.md#sharing-steps-summary).
    1. Transmit the UID2 tokens to an authorized receiver.

-1. The receiver completes the following steps to decrypt the UID2 tokens:
+1. Receiver: Complete the following steps to decrypt the UID2 tokens:

-   1. Receives the UID2 tokens.
+   1. Receive the UID2 tokens.
-   1. Decrypts the UID2 tokens into raw UID2s that the receiver can use.
+   1. Decrypt the UID2 tokens into raw UID2s that the receiver can use: see [Sharing Steps: Summary](sharing-implementing.md#sharing-steps-summary).

 The following diagram illustrates the UID2 sharing permission SDK integration workflow: